 3. Take a book (& give a book) at a Little Free Library.

 Speaking of book exchanges, there are more than 90,000 book-sharing boxes in neighborhoods and high-traffic areas.

-Little Free Libraries let you borrow or keep a book — but if you choose to keep a book, it’s generally expected that you’ll share one from your own collection.
+Little Free Libraries‘ mission is to serve neighborhoods and communities that don’t really have access to books.
+With their Impact and Indigeneous Library Programs, you can borrow or keep a kids book.
+Just know that if you choose to keep a children’s book, it’s generally expected that you’ll share one from your own collection.

 4. Visit Gizmo’s Best to download free e-books for kids.

 The website Gizmo’s Best features more than 700 websites where you can download free e-books or access thousands of books to read online.